Stefan2142/natural-language-postgres/README.md

-# Natural Language PostgreSQL
+# Resume Scores Database Query Interface

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fnatural-language-postgres&env=OPENAI_API_KEY&envDescription=Learn%20more%20about%20how%20to%20get%20the%20API%20Keys%20for%20the%20application&envLink=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fnatural-language-postgres%2Fblob%2Fmain%2F.env.example&demo-title=Natural%20Language%20Postgres&demo-description=Query%20PostgreSQL%20database%20using%20natural%20language%20and%20visualize%20results%20with%20Next.js%20and%20AI%20SDK.&demo-url=https%3A%2F%2Fnatural-language-postgres.vercel.app&stores=%5B%7B%22type%22%3A%22postgres%22%7D%5D)

-This project is a Next.js application that allows users to query a PostgreSQL database using natural language and visualize the results.
+This project is a Next.js application that allows users to query a resume scores database using natural language and visualize the results.
 It's powered by the AI SDK by Vercel and uses OpenAI's GPT-4o model to translate natural language queries into SQL.

 ## Features